Paul-Ortiz/object-detection-in-urban-environment/README.md

 ## 4. Results with score greater than 60%
 Of the three selected models we can see that the EfficientDet D1 model has the best performance and precision.
 This manages to detect vehicles and people with greater confidence, obtaining a total of 578 and 405 respectively.
-SSD MobileNet V2 FPNLite is the fastest model is the fastest but it has a lower confidence, it detects only 5 people.
+SSD MobileNet V2 FPNLite is the fastest model but it has a lower confidence, it detects only 5 people.
 Faster R-CNN ResNet50 V1 increases the confidence in the detection of people, however it has a poor result by obtaining many false positives in the detection of vehicles.

 | Models | Video | All frames |
 | ------------- | ------------- | ------------- |